x211321/RGB-Config-Acer-gkbbl-0/README.md

 #  RGB-Config-Acer-gkbbl-0
-A simple GUI for controlling the RGB settings of the acer-gkbbl-0 RGB device
+A simple GUI for controlling RGB settings of the Acer-WMI kernel module via the acer-gkbbl-0 character device

 Visit JafarAkhondali's [project page](https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module) for information on the kernel module

 ![Main window](./img/screenshots/main_window.png)

 # Features
- * Configure RGB settings of the acer-gkbbl-0 RGB device
+ * Configure RGB settings of the Acer-WMI kernel module via the acer-gkbbl-0 character device
  * Supports all available RGB modes (Static, Breath, Neon, Wave, Shifting and Zoom)
  * Settings can be saved as profiles
  * Tray icon for quick profile change (on supported systems)